gingerbeardman/loveletter/php/README.markdown

 # loveletter

-An implementation of Christopher Strachey's "Loveletters" program (1952)
+A PHP implementation of Christopher Strachey's "Loveletters" program (1952)

-- Original PHP implementation by @gingerbeardman
-- Python port by @fabiantheblind

 ## Background